 Next, we want to enable a request for a review of the post 4, and we want content to return an empty string while waiting for the review 5.
 When the post receives approval 6, it should get published, meaning the text of the post will be returned when content is called 7.

 Notice that the only type we’re interacting with from the crate is the Post type.
 This type will use the state pattern and will hold a value that will be one of three state objects representing the various states a post can be in—draft, waiting for review, or published.
 Changing from one state to another will be managed internally within the Post type.
 The states change in response to the methods called by our library’s users on the Post instance, but they don’t have to manage the state changes directly.
-Also, users can’t make a mistake with the states, like publishing a post before it’s reviewed.
+Also, users can’t make a mistake with the states, such as publishing a post before it’s reviewed.

 Defining Post and Creating a New Instance in the Draft State